miguelperezenciso/NGScrashcourse/README.md

 # NGScrashcourse
 A few hour introductory course to NGS analysis

-This is a few hour lecture approx that I teach at Universitat Autonoma of Barcelona MSc in Bioinformatics.
+This is a few hour lecture that I teach at Universitat Autonoma of Barcelona [MSc in Bioinformatics](https://mscbioinformatics.uab.cat/).
 It contains first basic steps for someone who has not had exposure to NGS analyses, yet is familiar with linux commands.
 For simplicity, I base teaching in one of the smallest microorganism ([Mycoplasma genitalium](https://www.ncbi.nlm.nih.gov/genome/?term=Mycoplasma%20genitalium)) and a few simulated reads using [ART](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm).

-### Software you need
-Note: This is a samtools based pipeline, alternative pipelines are based on GATK.
-Hopefully, GATK pipelines will be added soon.

 ### Folder scheme
 I suggest to have separate folders to organize the different analysis steps, but this is very personal.
 In the exercise, we have a folder **assembly** with the assembly and all required indices, a folder **reads** with all sequence data, bam files are stored in **bamfiles** directoy and vcf files in **varfiles**.
 Optionally, a **bin** folder contains executables.

 ### Tools needed
-Hundreds of tools have been developed for
+Hundreds of tools have been developed for NGS data, and each kind of data (eg, genomic, RNAseq, microbiome...) requires its own specific tools.
+It focuses on SNP calling.
+I may add new pipelines in the future for other type of analyses.

+Note: This is a samtools based pipeline, alternative pipelines are based on GATK.
+Hopefully, GATK pipelines will be added soon.

+You need to install:
+- FastQC:

 ### Exploring...
  - Get acquainted with major sequenicng technologies: Illumina (https://en.wikipedia.org/wiki/Illumina_dye_sequencing), Oxford Nanopore (https://en.wikipedia.org/wiki/Nanopore_sequencing), PacBio(https://en.wikipedia.org/wiki/Single-molecule_real-time_sequencing)...